IBM/blockchainbean2/README.md

     </p>
     <br>
  -->
-**🚧🚧🚧🚧🚧Redoing the  supply chain network API  both on ibm.com/blockcheainbean and on here.
-Should be out soon!🚧🚧🚧**
+To try out the supply chain API, go to http://blockchainbeans2.mybluemix.net/explorer/.
+There you can query for all the supply chain docs, or query for a specific key-value pair that is stored on the blockchain.